rsa17826/vex-plus-plus/readme.md

   - **text**: text to show
     <br><br><img src="scenes/blocks/text/images/1.png" alt="image of block text" width="50" height="50">

+    - canAttachToThings
+    - canAttachToPaths
     - ### settings:
       - **text**: text to show
+      - **canAttachToThings**: allows the block to attach to other things that are not paths, for paths change **canAttachToPaths**
+      - **canAttachToPaths**: allows this block to attach to paths
       - **color**: sets the modulate property

   - **conveyor**: moves things on top of it in the direction of the arrows and momentum persists for a short time after leaving this block. works on pushable box, bomb and player, works both vertically and horizontally.